 Common Injuries Related to the Heat

 During the summer, people participating in hard physical activity should begin all exercise sessions well hydrated.
 Good nutrition and hydration is a good way to keep muscles working efficiently, and allows you to avoid problems like cramps and pulled muscles.
-This means pre-hydrating with 17-20 ounces of fluid 2 hours before exercise, and consuming another 7-10 ounces of fluid 30 minutes before exercising.
-If the activity last less than 45 minutes, water should work well enough to keep you hydrated.
-However, if the exercise lasts longer than 45 minutes, athletes should consume some post-exercise carbohydrates, either in a sports drink, energy bar, snack or meal.
+This means pre-hydrating with 17-20 ounces of fluid 2 hours before exercise and consuming another 7-10 ounces of fluid 30 minutes before exercising.
+If the activity lasts less than 45 minutes, water should work well enough to keep you hydrated.
+However, if the exercise lasts longer than 45 minutes, athletes should consume some post-exercise carbohydrates, either in a sports drink, energy bar, snack, or meal.
 To avoid the high sugar content in most sports drinks, try using half water instead.

 Athletes also need to be aware of how long they’ve been exercising in the summer sun.
 Many people who get heat illness don’t realize it until they end up in the hospital.
 On hot days, athletes should check themselves and their teammates for signs of heat stress, such as bright red skin, lack of sweat, and cold/clammy skin.
 Wearing light-colored clothing and hats that wick away water and allow your skin to breath are best in keeping you cool, so avoid those dark cotton t-shirts!